 Warning!
 Successful recovery is only guaranteed for the supported operating systems.
 Other operating systems can be backed up using a sector-by-sector approach, but they may become unbootable after recovery.

-1.3.3 Supported file systems
+1.4.3 Supported file systems

 - NTFS

 - Ext2/Ext3/Ext4

 - ReiserFS(3)

 - Linux SWAP

 - HFS+/HFSX

 - FAT16/32/exFAT

-- File systems are supported only for disk or partition backup/recovery operations.
+File systems are supported only for disk or partition backup/recovery operations.

-- File systems are supported only for disk or partition recovery operations (without resizing).